ittuann/ittuann/README.md

     <img align="right" height="240" src="https://raw.githubusercontent.com/ittuann/ittuann/main/kurisu.webp" alt="Makise Kurisu" />
 </a>

-- 🔭 Currently working on *Robotics* & *Embedded*, and want to learn everything interesting.
+- 🔭 Currently working on *Embedded* & *Robotics*, and want to learn everything interesting.
 - 💫 Embarked on my coding voyage as a self-taught programmer~
 - 🌱 Deeply passionate about open source, as my past self-taught programming experience drives my desire to give back and contribute to the open source community that has helped me so much!